The "No software" platform

-The remit of DevOps in Salesforce is a little different to in other platforms, and boils down to any part of the develop-release cycle that’s still manual, but can be automated.
-There are four main areas as targets for automation:
+The remit of DevOps in Salesforce is a little different to that in other platforms, comprising any part of the develop-release cycle that’s still manual, but can be automated.
+There are four main target areas for automation:

-Salesforce itself removes a lot of the complexity of other DevOps processes.
-Managing infrastructure, scalability, hosting, even tests - traditionally the responsibility of ops, and more recently DevOps - is all handled by the platform itself.
+Salesforce itself removes much of the complexity of other DevOps processes.
+Managing infrastructure, scalability, hosting, and even tests — traditionally the responsibility of ops, and, more recently, DevOps — is all handled by the platform itself.

-Things are changing in the Salesforce world, in part through the introduction of Salesforce DX, but Salesforce teams are generally behind the industry curve when it comes to adopting more robust DevOps practises.
+Things are changing in the Salesforce world — in part through the introduction of Salesforce DX — but Salesforce teams are generally behind the industry curve when it comes to adopting more robust DevOps practices.

 The lure of “best practice”

 When we speak with Salesforce teams, especially those struggling with increasing complexity, there is often a desire to adopt a “best practice” approach to DevOps and their Software Development Lifecycle.

 The most important thing to understand when defining how your team works and what their software development lifecycle looks like is what issues you’re struggling with and how the process you’re adopting is going to address those issues.
 We believe there is a spectrum of best practice, and you should implement the parts that are going to deliver the best immediate return on investment, while still laying a foundation to build upon.

 There is no single correct answer that fits all.
 Hopefully, these guides will provide you with the information you need to understand what DevOps could look like for your company.